 "Easy marks" are also vulnerable to dogma and logical fallacies presented as facts during their recruitment meeting and subsequent meetings.
 Then, such folks, when they wake up, blame their upline, their MLM, and the entire MLM industry for their failures, and become poison pills to the whole MLM industry.

-If you are an "easy mark", do NOT join.
+If you are an "easy mark," do not join.
 People will simply take advantage of you.
-Do NOT join MLM if you are desperate for another source of income, looking to get rich quickly, and so on.
-There's nothing wrong with having goals, but your vulnerability will show, and unless you are lucky you will be taken advantage of.
+Do not join MLM if you are desperate for another source of income, looking to get rich quickly, and so on.
+There's nothing wrong with having goals, but your vulnerability will show, and unless you are lucky, you will be taken advantage of.

 6. Beware Unscrupulous Leaders

-Although legitimate MLM companies have a code of ethics which all reps must agree to upon joining, enforcement is haphazard.
+Although legitimate MLM companies have a code of ethics that all reps must agree to upon joining, enforcement is haphazard.
 In a more traditional workplace, company supervisors will keep eyes on the reps, with periodic reports and a mechanism for customers to complain to higher-ups.
-In an MLM you have to complain straight to the company's ethics panel or customer service.
+In an MLM, you have to complain straight to the company's ethics panel or customer service.

 Most MLM reps will not outright lie, but many will equivocate, perhaps unconsciously.
-They emphasize the easy-to-sell parts, ideas like "Sit there and let the team sell things while you reap the profits", and simply neglect to mention the parts about hard work selling stuff yourself.
+They emphasize the easy-to-sell parts, ideas like "Sit there and let the team sell things while you reap the profits," and simply neglect to mention the parts about hard work selling stuff yourself.

-The truly nasty ones will recruit you with lies, get you to buy the intro kit at inflated prices, and then leave you to fend for yourself, and convince you it's YOUR FAULT that you can't sell anything, because selling is so obvious, and you should have dragged all your friends, neighbors, and family into this already (so he can make his sales bonuses).
+The truly nasty ones will recruit you with lies, get you to buy the intro kit at inflated prices, and then leave you to fend for yourself and convince you it's your fault that you can't sell anything, because selling is so obvious, and you should have dragged all your friends, neighbors, and family into this already (so he can make his sales bonuses).